Watch The Full Video Tutorial!

 Here are all the steps to make this recipe.
 If this is your first time, I highly recommend watching the video tutorial to ensure success.

-- In a mortar & pestle, pound together garlic, cilantro roots, white peppercorns, Thai chilies, and spur chilies until it resembles a rough paste.
+- In a mortar & pestle, pound together the garlic, chopped cilantro roots, white peppercorns, Thai chilies, and spur chilies until it resembles a rough paste.

 - In a wok, heat a little vegetable oil over medium heat and add the herb paste.
-Saute the paste until it starts to turn golden.
+Saute the paste until it the garlic starts to turn golden.

 - Turn the heat up to high then add the fish and toss to mix with the paste briefly.
-Add the remaining fish sauce, sugar, and a splash of water; toss to mix.
+Add the remaining fish sauce, sugar, and a splash of water; toss to mix briefly, being gentle so as to not break the fish.

-- When fish is done, turn off the heat and quickly toss in Thai basil.
+- When fish is done, turn off the heat and GENTLY toss in Thai basil just until it is mixed.

 - Serve with jasmine rice or another grain of your choice!